princeton-nlp/SWE-agent/README.md

 }
 ```

-If you used the offensive cybersecurity capabilities in SWE-agent (EnIGMA), please also consider citing:
+If you used the summarizer, interactive commands or the offensive cybersecurity capabilities in SWE-agent, please also consider citing:
 ```bibtex
 @misc{abramovich2024enigmaenhancedinteractivegenerative,
       title={EnIGMA: Enhanced Interactive Generative Model Agent for CTF Challenges},